MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

   :::image type="content" source="~/assets/images/deeplink-tasks.gif" alt-text="Graphical representation shows the user experience of deeplinks in tab app.":::

-* App users can enjoy enhanced app experience by using simplified or automated user tasks such as creating a new chat, scheduling a meeting by pre-populating the deep links with required parameters, and so on.
+* App users can enjoy enhanced app experience by using simplified or automated user tasks, such as creating a new chat, scheduling a meeting by pre-populating the deep links with required parameters, and so on.

   :::image type="content" source="~/assets/images/deeplink-schedule.gif" alt-text="Graphical representation shows the user experience of deeplinks to launch a meeting scheduling dialog.":::